durgaprasad-dev-cse/Cybersecurity-Platform/README.md

 ## 🎯 Project Objective

-The main objective of this project is to promote cybersecurity awareness and help users develop safer digital habits through practical, interactive security tools.
+The main objective of this project is to promote cybersecurity awareness and help users develop safer digital habits through practical and interactive security tools.

-The platform provides educational demonstrations and security-analysis utilities covering:
+### Platform Objectives

-- 🛡️ Cybersecurity awareness
+#### 🛡️ Cybersecurity Awareness
-- 🎣 Phishing awareness
+Help beginners understand common cybersecurity threats and safer digital practices.

-- 🔐 Password security
+#### 🎣 Phishing Awareness
-- 🔑 Strong password generation
+Teach users how phishing attacks work and how suspicious messages and websites can be recognized.

-- 🔎 TCP port scanning
+#### 🔐 Password Security
-- 🌐 URL security analysis
+Help users understand password strength and secure password practices.

-- 📄 File safety analysis
+#### 🌐 Security Analysis
-- 📱 APK security analysis
+Provide basic tools for analyzing URLs, files, APKs, and network ports.

-- 🦠 VirusTotal threat intelligence integration
+#### 🤖 AI-Assisted Security
-- 🤖 AI-powered cybersecurity analysis
+Develop an AI Cybersecurity Agent for intelligent threat analysis and security recommendations.

 ---